Mubelotix/insa-login-rememberer/README.md

 # login-rememberer

+> [!IMPORTANT]
+> This project is no longer maintained as of April 2026.

 This web extension intends to automatically log-in students to their school account.
 It used to be tedious as cookies expired too often.
 Passwords are saved locally in the browser's storage.